 ''' -noautowire make the default of 'default_nettype be "none" instead of "wire". -setattr <attribute name> set the specified attribute (to the value 1) on all loaded modules -Dname[=definition] define the preprocessor symbol 'name' and set its optional value 'definition' -Idir add 'dir' to the directories which are used when searching include files The command 'verilog_defaults' can be used to register default options for subsequent calls to 'read_verilog'.
 Note that the Verilog frontend does a pretty good job of processing valid verilog input, but has not very good error reporting.
 It generally is recommended to use a simulator (for example Icarus Verilog) for checking the syntax of the code, rather than to rely on read_verilog for that.
-Depending on if read_verilog is run in -formal mode, either the macro '''
+Depending on if read_verilog is run in -formal mode, either the macro SYNTHESIS or FORMAL is defined automatically, unless -nosynthesis is used. '''